 On Two Wheels.
 Copenhagen accommodates cyclists with bike lanes and paths raised from the road in many places.
 Walking around, I noticed many more bikes than cars on the city streets.
 For travelers, a great option is the city bike program where you can borrow a city bike and comfortably navigate the center.
 Bikes rental costs 25kr per hour and they come with a built in GPS.
 You can borrow and give back your rental at stands all over the center.

 Tarnet of Christiansborg Palace, Copenhagen’s highest point.
 Located in central Copenhagen, I found the entrance to Tarnet (the tower) at the King’s Gate, a very large gate just below the tower.
 I had heard that a vantage point at the top of the tower offers a superb photo opportunity with its panoramic view over the city’s rooftops.
 It was quite a climb encompassing two elevator rides and a stairway trek to the peak.
 But worth every step for the 360 degree view spread out before me.
-An overcast sky gave the scene a fairy tale cast and though it wasn’t visible, the gentleman standing next to me mentioned that on a clear day, one could see Sweden in the distance.
+An overcast sky gave the scene a fairy tale cast.
+Though it wasn’t visible, the gentleman standing next to me mentioned that on a clear day, one could see Sweden in the distance.
 Owned by the Danish Parliament, the tower is open to the public and free of entry every day except Monday. taarnet.dk/info

 Restaurant Tarnet.
 The tower is not all that can be found here.
 Restaurant Tarnet, founded by well-known restaurateur and chocolatier Rasmus Bo Bojesen, is a dining experience like no other.
 This is one place where you’ll definitely want to splurge.
 The dining room is set in a restored area of the palace, almost hexagonal in shape with soaring ceilings–a rare space evoking classic old Danish architectural style with a dramatic circular staircase, beautiful brickwork and a scattering of fascinating old stone sculptures–yet somehow imbued with a clean, modern, cozy feel.
 (You can actually sit on the large staircase and have a before-dinner drink.)
 Go for lunch, afternoon tea and dessert, or for dinner where you’ll always find organic, creative Danish cuisine so divine you’ll want to return soon.
 Set the mood for a memorable feast beforehand with a view of the rising moon or the setting sun from the tower overlook..
 Read more about the restaurant, see the menu and book a table at taarnet.dk/restaurant.